Japanese for Beginners I

 Let us keep you up to date about when the course will run again.

-This course aims to provide you with a grounding in the basic grammatical structures of Japanese in order to communicate at a basic level in essential social and survival situations in Japan.
+This course aims to provide you with grounding in the basic grammatical structures of Japanese in order to communicate at a basic level in essential social and survival situations in Japan.
 The emphasis is on speaking but you will also learn to read basic messages, understand authentic dialogues and produce your own dialogues in group and/or pair work during the class.
-Written exercises will be completed at home.
+The course will cover Hiragana, the Japanese script.

 The following topics will be covered: